logdna/terraform-provider-logdna/docs/resources/logdna_view.md

 - `terminal`: **_string_** _(Optional; Default: `"true"`)_ Whether the Alert will trigger after the `triggerinterval` if the Alert condition is met (e.g. send an Alert after 30s).
 Valid options are `"true"` and `"false"` for presence Alerts, and `"true"` for absence Alerts.
 - `triggerinterval`: **_string_** _(Optional; Defaults: `"30"` for presence; `"15m"` for absence)_ Interval which the Alert will be looking for presence or absence of log lines.
 For presence Alerts, valid options are: `30`, `1m`, `5m`, `15m`, `30m`, `1h`, `6h`, `12h`, and `24h`.
 For absence Alerts, valid options are: `15m`, `30m`, `1h`, `6h`, `12h`, and `24h`.
 - `triggerlimit`: **_integer (Required)_** Number of lines before the Alert is triggered (e.g. setting a value of `10` for an `absence` Alert would alert you if `10` lines were not seen in the `triggerinterval`).
+- `autoresolve`: **_boolean_** Set to true if you want the set a condition to resolve the incident that was raised by this alert.
+- `autoresolveinterval`: **_string_** _(Required if autoresolve is set to true)_ Interval of time to aggregate and check # of matched lines against the auto resolve limit.
+Valid values are: 30 seconds, 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 6 hours, 12 hours, 24 hours.
+- `autoresolvelimit`: **_integer_** _(Required if autoresolve is set to true)_ Specify the number of log lines that match the view's filtering and search criteria.
+When the number of log lines is reached, this incident will be set to resolved in PagerDuty.

 ### webhook_channel